WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage - Reworked.md

 ***Spell Slots.*** Add your levels in the mage class to the appropriate levels from other class to determine your available spell slots.

 #### Quick Build
 You can make a mage quickly by following these sugges-tions.
 First, lntelligence should be your highest ability score, followed by Constitution or Dexterity.
+Second, choose the sage background.

+Third, choose the *light* and *mage hand* cantrips, as well as one other cantrip, along with the following 1st-level spells for your spellbook: *burning hands*, *detect magic*, *feather fall*, *frostfire bolt*, *mage armor*, and *magic missile*.

+\columnbreak

 ## Class Features
 As a mage, you gain the following class features.